2FAuth0/Rule-ML-Login-Detection/README.md

-# Hybrid Login Detection System: Rule-Based + ML Evaluation
+# Biometric Login Detection System
+## Layered Detection of Suspicious Logins Using Keystroke Dynamics Rules, Machine Learning

 This project evaluates a layered detection system for identifying suspicious login behavior using both rule-based logic and supervised machine learning (ML).
 The goal is to compare detection performance across rule-only, ML-only, and combined (hybrid) models.